-Nine ways to make bad business decisions
+Nine ways to avoid bad business decisions

 A woman I love made a bad business decision several years back.
 She had a thriving online business practice.
 When her online popularity increased, a TV network approached her to star in a show.
 She was head over heels.
 A year later she was completely broke, utterly depressed and unable to take care of her kids.